Sidney Cooke: Gang rape and killing of Jason Swift

-In November 1985, a group led by Cooke had each paid £5 to gang rape 14-year-old Jason Swift in what the media described as a homosexual orgy.
+In November 1985, a group led by Cooke had gang raped 14-year-old Jason Swift (born 1 March 1971) in what the media described as a homosexual orgy.
 After Swift's body was found in a shallow grave by a dog walker, an investigation by the Metropolitan Police led to the arrest of Cooke along with three accomplices: Leslie Bailey, Robert Oliver and Steven Barrell.
 On 12 May 1989, Cooke was sentenced at the Old Bailey to nineteen years in Wandsworth Prison for the manslaughter of Swift.
 The group were originally charged with murder before all were convicted of manslaughter.

 Oliver received a lesser sentence of fifteen years, but was released from prison after eight and changed his name to Karl Curtis.
 In July 2013, he was jailed for three years after being found guilty of luring children into his home in Maidstone, Kent.
 This was due to the breach of a court order which banned him from having unsupervised contact with children.

 Murder of Mark Tildesley

 Bailey and other gang members told authorities that Cooke was among those who murdered Mark Tildesley, a seven-year-old boy, in Wokingham, Berkshire on 1 June 1984.
 Bailey claimed that Tildesley was lured away from a Wokingham funfair by Cooke on the promise of a 50p bag of sweets.
 In 1991, the Crown Prosecution Service (CPS) declined to prosecute Cooke for Tildesley's murder as he was already in prison for the manslaughter of Swift.
-As Bailey was the only one who confessed to Tildesley's murder, the CPS decided to only formally press charges against him for the killing despite him and other gang members naming Cooke as the perpetrator, as fellow paedophiles are not considered reliable witnesses in a court of law.
+As Bailey was the only one who confessed to Tildesley's murder, the CPS decided to only formally press charges against him for the killing despite him and other gang members naming Cooke as the perpetrator, as fellow child sex offenders are not considered reliable witnesses in a court of law.
 Despite this, Bailey's trial was highly unusual in that it explicitly named Cooke and another man, Lennie Smith, as the killers, despite them having not been charged.
 Cooke's role in the murder was not fully investigated until 1999, after Cooke's release from prison; by this time, Bailey had been murdered in prison in October 1993.
 Cooke has indicated he knows where Tildesley's body is buried but refuses to disclose the exact location.